compono/yutalent-api/stuff/INTERACTION_API/noCredits.md

 \WU_API::noCredits( $requiredCredits = null, $availableCredits = null )
 ===

-Show standard wu:talent popup which will inform user they do not have enough credit for requested action.
+Show standard yu:talent popup which will inform user they do not have enough credit for requested action.

 If `$requiredCredits` is provided - it will add text: "Required amount of credits is: ..."